mrkmarron/BosqueLanguage/README.md

 ### Build & Test

-The `src` directory contains the reference implementation parser, type checker, interpreter, and command line runner.
+The `impl` directory contains the reference implementation parser, type checker, interpreter, and command line runner.
 In this directory, build and test the Bosque reference implementation with:

 ```none
 npm install && npm test